Columbia Law School: Dwight Method

-Columbia Law in the 20th century
+20th century

 After Dwight's departure, William Albert Keener of Harvard Law School became dean of the law school from 1891 to 1901 when he was succeeded by George Washington Kirchwey.
 Future Supreme Court Justice Harlan Fiske Stone graduated from the law school in 1898.
 While practicing law in New York, he began lecturing at Columbia Law School in 1899 and joined the faculty as a full professor.
 He subsequently became dean of the law school in 1910 and held the position until 1923 when he left to join Sullivan and Cromwell as a partner.
 Stone became Attorney General of the United States in 1924 and held that Office for almost a year before joining the Supreme Court of the United States as an associate justice.

+Columbia allowed women to enroll in 1927.
+In 1945, Elreta Alexander-Ralston became the first black woman to graduate from Columbia, followed the next year by Constance Baker Motley.
+Ruth Bader Ginsburg graduated in 1959, and became the first tenured law professor at Columbia in 1972, as well as the second woman ever on the U.S. Supreme Court.

 In the 1920s and 30s, the law school soon became known for the development of the legal realism movement.
 Among the major realists affiliated with Columbia Law School were Karl Llewellyn, Felix S. Cohen and William O. Douglas.

 In September 1988, Columbia Law School founded the first AIDS Law Clinic in the country, taught by Professor Deborah Greenberg and Mark Barnes.

-Rankings

-Since U.S. News & World Report began ranking law schools in 1987, Columbia Law has been rated in the top five annually, along with Yale, Harvard, and Stanford.
-U.S. News & World Report consistently places Columbia Law among the top law schools (for both academic reputation and national standing), and currently ranks Columbia Law 4th (tied with Harvard Law).
-For 2021, U.S. News & World Report ranks Columbia Law No. 1 for Business/Corporate Law and No. 1 for Contracts/Commercial Law and No. 4 in its Law Firm Recruiters' Ranking of Best Law Schools.

-Forbes magazine ranks Columbia Law No. 1 for Best Law Schools for Career Prospects as well as No. 1 for Highest Earning Law Graduates.

-In 2012, the QS World University Rankings ranked Columbia Law School the 5th best law school in the world.

-Since 2014, the law school has been ranked No. 1 on the National Law Journals Go to Law Schools ranking, which measures the percentage of graduates securing employment at the largest 100 law firms in the U.S.

-Columbia Law School in the 21st century

-Several of the faculty are recipients of the MacArthur Fellows Program "genius grant".
-The following list of disciplines enumerates some of Columbia Law School's notable scholars: